LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ```

 ### 5.3.1.3 Request an access token
-After you've registered a client (either via dynamic registration or static config) and configured the openidConnectProvider, invoke the token endpoint with the configured code for your client to obtain an access token.
+After you've registered a client (either via dynamic registration or static config) and configured the openidConnectProvider, invoke the authorization endpoint with the configured client_secret for your client in order to obtain an authorization code that can be exchanged for an access token.

-The specific endpoint is determined by the id value of the openidConnectProvider element from the previous section.
+The specific endpoints are determined by the id value of the openidConnectProvider element from the previous section.
 For example, for an OpenID Connect provider with `id="oidc-provider"`, the auth URL is
-`https://[host]:[port]/oauth2/endpoint/oidc-provider/authorize` and the token URL is `https://[host]:[port]/oauth2/endpoint/oidc-provider/token`.
+`https://[host]:[port]/oidc/endpoint/oidc-provider/authorize` and the token URL is `https://[host]:[port]/oidc/endpoint/oidc-provider/token`.

+The provider endpoint will present an HTML login form and you must enter a valid username/password from Liberty's configured user registry (e.g. `fhiruser`/`change-password`).
+This will redirect you to the configured redirect uri, passing this client (the "Relying Party") a code that can be exchanged for an access token.

-### 5.3.2 Configure Liberty as the OpenID Connect Relying Party
+### 5.3.2 Configure Liberty to be an Oauth 2.0 Protected Resource Server
-Liberty can be configured to act as an OpenID Connect Relying Party via the [openidConnectClient-1.0 feature](https://openliberty.io/docs/ref/feature/#openidConnectClient-1.0.html).
+Liberty can be configured to act as an OAuth 2.0 Protected Resource Server via the [openidConnectClient-1.0 feature](https://openliberty.io/docs/ref/feature/#openidConnectClient-1.0.html).

 ### 5.3.2.1 Configure the trustStore
 1. Export the server's certificate from the configured keystore via one of the following commands: